z871535842/MFAAvaloniaEpic7/README_en.md

 - Placing `logo.ico` in the same directory as the exe file will replace the window icon.
 - `MFAAvalonia` adds multi-language support for interfaces.
 After creating `zh-cn.json`,`zh-tw.json` and `en-us.json` in the same directory as `interface.json`, the names of docs and tasks and the names of options can be represented by keys.
 MFAAvalonia will automatically read the values corresponding to the keys in the files according to the language.
 If not, it defaults to the key.
 - `MFAAvalonia` reads the `Announcement.md` file in the `Resource` folder as the announcement, and automatically downloads a Changelog to serve as the announcement when updating resources.
+- `MFAAvalonia` can be launched with a specific configuration file by using the startup parameter `-c config-name`, without requiring the `.json` suffix.

 **Note: In MFA v1.1.6, the `focus` series fields were removed and replaced with `any focus`.
 The original fields are no longer available!**